Is the EDGE Virtual Program open to students outside the Elmore

 participate in State Mandated tests?

-Yes, that is a state-mandated requirement for each student as we are part of the Elmore County public-school system.
+Yes, state-mandated assessments are requirement for each student as we are part of the Elmore County public-school system.

 Will my child be required